 If you are operating in a pageable partition, the I/O supervisor now prepares to translate your virtual channel program into a real channel program.
 It does this by initializing translation tables and fixing the pages containing the control blocks associated with your request.
 If you are providing appendages, the I/O supervisor also passes control to your page fix appendage to permit you to specify the pages that must be fixed to prevent page exceptions from occurring during execution of one of your appendages.
-These pages do not include the appendages themselves as they are automatically fixed by the I/O supervisor.
-Note that a page exception during appendage execution causes abnormal termination.
+(A page exception during appendage execution causes abnormal termination.)
 The I/O supervisor then fixes the pages you specify upon return from your page fix appendage.

 Next the I/O supervisor determines whether a channel and the requested I/O device are ready for the channel program.
 If they are not ready, the RQE is placed in the appropriate logical channel queue, and control is returned to the problem program.
 Later, when a channel and device are ready, the I/O supervisor resumes control to start the I/O operation.
 If you have provided a start I/O (SIO) appendage, the I/O supervisor now passes control to it.
 The return address from the SIO appendage determines whether the I/O supervisor must: